 - In a medium bowl, combine the flour, baking powder, and salt.

 - Add the dry mixture to the wet mixture and beat until just combined.

 - Fold in the blueberries and peaches.

-- Pour batter into a greased, 10-inch Bundt pan, and bake at 350 degrees for 60-70 minutes or until a toothpick inserted into the center comes out clean.
+- Pour batter into a well-greased, 10-inch Bundt pan, and bake at 350 degrees for 60-70 minutes or until a toothpick inserted into the center comes out clean.
 All ovens vary, so check a few minutes early and add extra time if needed.

-- Cool in the pan for 15 minutes; remove to wire rack and cool completely.
+- Cool in the pan for 15 minutes, and then remove to a wire rack and cool completely.